TVijay2021/acesat-project/README.md

 Rhetorical Synthesis, Cross-Text Connections, Boundaries, and Form, Structure, and Sense.

-The build validates both sets: exactly four distinct choices, a key that resolves to a real choice and the correct answer rotated evenly across A–D so no letter is worth guessing.
+The build validates both sets: exactly four distinct choices for MCQs, a key that resolves to a real choice.
+The correct answer rotated evenly across A–D so no letter is worth guessing.

 ### Calibration

-`src/data/question-bank-profile.json` holds the format conventions the bank is written against — per-skill shares, difficulty mix, and passage, stem, and choice length bands.
+`src/data/question-bank-profile.json` holds the format conventions the bank is written against (per-skill shares, difficulty mix, and passage, stem, and choice length bands).
 It is measured data: how long a Words in Context passage runs (~48 words) against a Cross-Text Connections pair (~129), and which stem phrasings are standard.
 Authored items are written to those bands so the practice material matches the shape of the real thing.

 ## Accessibility

-Built for students on older phones, small screens, and intermittent
-connectivity: offline is a first-class state (never an error), both light and dark mode themes, large touch targets, reduced-motion honored, and no information conveyed by color alone.
+Beacon can be accessed and run without consistent WiFi connection.
+This allows students to study anytime and anywhere.
+The interface also features large touch targets, different lighting modes, and reduced motion to support users.

 ## Demos
 > Home - Page